-If you're receiving a syntax error when using metrics or custom values in your equations, check to make sure that the elements of your formula or case statement are properly spaced.
+If you're receiving a syntax error when using metrics or custom values in your equations, check to ensure that the elements of your formula or case statement are properly spaced.
 WHEN, THEN, and ELSE elements must have spaces between them and other elements.

-In the example below, a space is missing between WHEN and the metric Budget Amount.
+In the example below, a space between WHEN and the metric Budget Amount is missing.
 Adding a space between WHEN and Budget Amount in the clauses below will solve the syntax error.

 Syntax Error: Percent Format

-When using percentages, they need to be written out in decimal form instead of X%.
-For example, instead of adding 15% in your formula, use 0.15 instead.
+When using percentages, they must be written out in decimal form instead of X%.
+For example, instead of adding 15% to your formula, use 0.15 instead.

 Decision Grid Display Error: Data Doesn't Display Even Though Formula is Correct

-In this case, check to make sure that the data format in the Custom Value form matches the type of data output by your formula.
+In this case, check to ensure that the data format in the Custom Value form matches the type of data output by your formula.